QI – THE STANDARD FOR WIRELESS CHARGING

 HOW IT WORKS

-The Alternating Current energizes a copper wire coil in the transmitter, which generates a magnetic field.
-Once a receiver coil is placed within proximity of the magnetic field, the field can induce an Alternating Current in the receiving coil.
+AC energizes a copper wire coil in the transmitter, which generates a magnetic field.
+Once a receiver coil is placed within proximity of the magnetic field, the field can induce an alternating current in the receiving coil.

-Electronics in the receiving device then convert the Alternating Current back into Direct Current creating usable power.
+Electronics in the receiving device then convert AC back into DC creating usable power.

 The entire process is illustrated in the “How Wireless Power Works” diagram on this page.